A third of the world's silver was once supplied by Japan, and much was mined here

-A third of the world's silver once came from here
+A third of the world's silver once came from Japan, and much of it came from here

-During the 16th and 17th centuries when one-third of all silver in the world was mined here, it was a driving force of the economy of Japan and its trade with the outside world.
+During the 16th and 17th centuries, one-third of the world's silver was mined in Japan, and the majority came from here.
+It was a driving force of the economy of Japan and its trade with the outside world.
 At the World Heritage Center, you can learn all about the mine and decide which of the many sites spread across the area you want to visit.

 Many people explore one of the mineshafts that are open to the public and pass right through the mountain.
-Most will certainly visit Omori, the one-street town below the mines that looks much as it did centuries ago and where you can visit homes of the samurai who controlled the mines and of the wealthy merchants who made their fortunes here.
+Omori is well worth a visit, a one-street town below the mines that looks much as it did centuries ago and where you can visit homes of the samurai who controlled the mines and of the wealthy merchants who made their fortunes here.

-The World Heritage site includes the roads that led from the mines to ports on the coast, including Yunotsu , a popular traditional hot spring resort that was well known even before the area became a popular destination.
+The World Heritage site includes the roads that stretches from the mines to the coastal port, including Yunotsu , a famous historic hot spring town.

 Glorious, secluded beaches

 Something else you will see from the top of Mt.
-Sanbe are some of the best beaches in Japan, and because there are no big cities nearby, they are never crowded.
+Sanbe are some fantastic beaches. which are comfortable and not too crowded.
 One of the best is Kotogahama—more than one kilometer of fine white sand with turquoise seas.
-The sands here are said to sing as you walk on them, and at the nearby Nima Sand Museum , you can see artworks made from the sand as well as the world's largest hourglass, which takes one full year before it needs turning.
+The sands here are said to sound like a koto as you walk on them, and at the nearby Nima Sand Museum , you can see artworks made from the sand as well as the world's largest hourglass, which takes one full year before it needs turning.

 Did this information help you?